Stocks, MFs, Gold, Silver: Where to put money in this market? Jashan Arora of Master Trust explains - BusinessToday

 “New-to-market investors should not be allowed to trade derivatives without understanding the risks involved,” he said.

 The market watcher is bullish on private sector banks.
 He said that they have been conservative in the last 3-4 years.
 Their balance sheets are healthy, and they have a decent loan book.
 “They haven't given high returns recently, but they can be a good contrarian bet.
 IT, however, is tricky.
 I am not very bullish due to instability in the US and the disruption caused by AI,” Arora said.
 He also thinks that the real estate sector will do well due to transparency and high demand with limited supply.
-He is also positive on the auto sector (expect EVs) for the next 2 to 4 years.
+He is also positive on the auto sector (except EVs) for the next 2 to 4 years.

 Arora also told Business that Master Trust Group is also considering entering the mutual fund space.
 “We may be late, but considering how rapidly the market, the mutual fund industry, and even our SIP book is growing, I still believe there’s a lot of room to play.
 Compared to all the Western and developed countries, we’re still way behind.
 For instance, the ETF market in India is still underdeveloped,” he said.